cwkang1998/django-issue-tracker/README.md

 Simple issue tracker written in django

-## Festure list
+## Feature list

-- Issue submission with ability to attach media for reference
+- [ ] Issue submission with ability to attach media for reference
-- Allow multiple organization to submit issues to one place
+- [ ] Allow multiple projects to submit issues to one place
-- Allow multiple organization to login to submit issues
+- [ ] Allow multiple projects to login to submit issues
-- Able to link issues together
+- [ ] Able to link issues together
-- Able to mark issues with difference status (resolved, wontfix, in-progress, open)
+- [ ] Able to mark issues with difference status (resolved, wontfix, in-progress, open)
-- Simple ACL for admin panel
+- [ ] Simple ACL for admin panel
-- Simple customer portal for submitting and looking at issues
+- [ ] Simple customer portal for submitting and looking at issues
-- Trigger email when new issues is submitted, based on the level
+- [ ] Trigger email when new issues is submitted, based on the level
-- Customized admin view
+- [ ] Customized admin view
-- Able to link to github or gitlabs' commit to auto resolve issues**
+- [ ] Able to link to github or gitlabs' commit to auto resolve issues**